iuhiah/grounding_sam/README.md

 ### Known Limitations
 - "Roads"/"Car parks" are not identified well
+- Less common objects (e.g. metal ventilation doors) are not identified well
 - Relative object detection is not accurate
-- Less common objects (e.g. metal ventilation doors) are not identified well
 - Sparsity of trees affects whether CLIPSeg or Grounding-DINO provides better results
-- Sensitive to lighting and orientation of object
+- Detection sensitive to lighting and orientation of object